clarkmcc/go-hubspot/generated/v3/site_search/docs/PublicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCmsV3SiteSearchSearchSearchRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSearchRequest struct via the builder pattern

 Name | Type | Description  | Notes